shinmorino/qgate/README.md

 - To build, CUDA toolkit is required.
 Please install CUDA 9 or later.
 - setup.py assumes CUDA toolkit is under /usr/local/cuda
+- Please checkout the 0.2 branch which includes tha latest fixes for 0.2.x.

 ~~~
+# checkout the 0.2 branch
+git checkout 0.2
 # move to your source directory
 cd qgate
 # build